-- 1. Failure to include proof of ability to obtain all required liability insurance having Indian River County as an additional insured, contained in the contract attached to the proposal. - 2.
+- 1. Failure to include proof of, or ability to obtain, all required liability insurance listing Indian River County as an additional insured, as specified in the County contract attached to the proposal. - 2.
 Failure to submit all portions of the proposal by stated deadline.